 The order for service is a list of all the services the mover will perform and shows the dates your household goods will be picked up and delivered

 The inventory is the receipt showing each item you shipped and its condition.
 Be sure you receive a written copy of the inventory after your household goods are loaded and that you agree with its description of your household goods' condition.

 See our list of New Jersey Moving Companies

 Aging In Place

-An aging in place scenario, creates housing and health care options to provide support as defined by an individualís wishes and efforts to live independently.
+An aging in place scenario creates housing and health care options to provide support as defined by an individualís wishes and efforts to live independently.
 Aging in place can work best when it is employed as a part of a comprehensive plan for retirement and aging.
-A key step in implementing aging in place is to make your home aging friendly.
-As we age we don't hear so well, we sometimes forget or get confused and we can even outlive doctor's predictions about our longevity.
+An essential step in implementing aging in place is to make your home aging friendly.
+As we age, we don't hear so well, we sometimes forget or get confused, and we even outlive doctor's predictions about our longevity.
 So as long as we persist in growing older, why not arrange our homes to accommodate our reality.
 Incorporate memory triggers into the way we arrange cabinets and counters, add soft fabrics to muffle background noises, change appliances to better accommodate our short-comings.

 State Department of Insurance